MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/server-sdks/unreal-gsdk/third-person-mp-example-gsdk-project-setup.md

 }
 ```

-## Blueprint implementation
+#### Blueprint implementation

 This part is only needed if you have decided to proceed with the Blueprint implementation and not with the pure C++ implementation.
-Some of the nodes presented below are outdated.
-We advise users who prefer the Blueprint implementation to consult the C++ implementation for the nodes that will be required.

 * Observe the Content Browser window in the Unreal Editor
 * Pick or create a folder to contain new Blueprints